evanrosa/wine-ML-capstone-2018/README.md

 ## Project Resources

-* [Check out our requirements doc](./requirements.md) for detailed guidelines for our final project requirements.
+* [Check out our requirements doc](./requirements.md) for a detailed walkthrough of our final project deliverable requirements.
 * If you're looking for final project ideas, [check out this list of ideas](./datasets.md) curated from successful past projects.

 ---